CACTUS Journal Policies

 Preprint Policy

 CACTUS does not consider manuscripts that have been publicly posted as preprints or otherwise made publicly available online prior to submission.
-The journal also does not allow posting a submitted manuscript as a preprint while it is under review, as this may compromise the integrity and confidentiality of the peer review process.
-If a submission is found to have been posted as a preprint at any stage, it will be rejected or, if already published, may be subject to editorial action to protect the integrity of the scholarly record.
+The journal also does not permit the public posting of a submitted manuscript as a preprint while it is under review, as this may affect the integrity and confidentiality of the peer review process.

 Originality and Prior Publication

-Submission implies that the manuscript is original, has not been previously published (in whole or in substantial part), and is not under consideration by another journal or publisher at the time of submission and will not be submitted elsewhere until a final editorial decision is issued by CACTUS.
-Authors will not publish the Version of Record or a substantially similar version as a journal article with another publisher/journal.
-Reuse of parts of the work in future publications is permitted only if it constitutes a substantially new work and properly cites the original article.
+Submission implies that the manuscript is original, has not been previously published in whole or in substantial part, and is not under consideration by another journal or publisher at the time of submission.
+Authors also confirm that the manuscript will not be submitted elsewhere until a final editorial decision has been issued by CACTUS.

 Intellectual Property